An Iterative Optimizing Framework for Radiology Report Summarization with ChatGPT: Method

 The subsequent and crucial stage after identifying the positive and negative feedback is to utilize the evaluation results to instruct ChatGPT in generating enhanced responses.
 As shown in Fig.~\ref{iterative_prompt_fig}, the initial part of the iterative prompt is the dynamic prompt described in Sec.~\ref{dynamic_prompt}, which delivers the fundamental context for subsequent enhancement.
 For the responses evaluated in Sec.~\ref{response_evaluation}, a pair of $User$ and $Assistant$ roles are included in the iterative prompt.
-The $User$ initiates the message with "Below is an excellent impression of the FINDINGS above" for the positive feedback and "Below is a negative impression of the FINDINGS above" for the negative feedback.
-The response produced by ChatGPT is positioned after the corresponding $User$ message, adopting the "Instruction $+$ Response" form to enable ChatGPT to learn the relevant content from the good and bad samples.
-As shown in the bottom "Final Query" in Fig.~\ref{iterative_prompt_fig}, the final query that concludes the iterative prompt provides specific optimization rules to regenerate a response that is consistent with the good response and avoids the bad response.
-Additionally, a length limit instruction is included to avoid ChatGPT from generating overly verbose responses.
-Note that after extensive experimental validation, we finally insert one good and one bad response in the iterative prompt.
-In the process of each iteration, good response or bad response will be updated, which enables our prompt to optimize ChatGPT's responses in time.
+The $User$ initiates the message with {``Below is an excellent impression of the FINDINGS above"} for the positive feedback and {``Below is a negative impression of the FINDINGS above"} for the negative feedback.
+The response produced by ChatGPT is positioned after the corresponding $User$ message, adopting the {``Instruction $+$ Response"} form to enable ChatGPT to learn the relevant content from the good and bad samples.
+As shown in the bottom {``Final Query"} in Fig.~\ref{iterative_prompt_fig}, the final query that concludes the iterative prompt provides specific optimization rules to regenerate a response that is consistent with the good response and avoids the bad response.
+Additionally, a length limit instruction is included to avoid ChatGPT from generating overly verbose responses. {Note that after extensive experimental validation, we finally insert one good and $n$ bad responses in the iterative prompt.
+The number of bad examples ($n$) is indefinite and can be appended all the time as long as the input limit of ChatGPT is not exceeded.
+We conducted ablation experiments and discussion on the setting of the number of good and bad responses in Section I of supplementary materials.} In the process of each iteration, good response or bad response will be updated, which enables our prompt to optimize ChatGPT's responses in time.